-The President's/University Relations Offices, opened in 1991, are a remodeled residence at Sheridan and River streets, redesigned as the administrative center for the Office of the President, university relations, publications and public information.
+The President's/University Relations

+Offices, opened in 1991, are a remodeled residence at Sheridan and River streets, redesigned as the administrative center for the Office of the President, university relations, publications and public information.

-The River Street House, a two-story residence across the street from Pennington Residence Hall, is the home of the University's Dean of Students.
+The River Street House, a two-story residence across the street from Pennington Residence Hall (309 N. River), houses six students.
 It was purchased in 1991.